simonprovost/Auto-SKWE/README.md

 # AutoML (Auto-Sklearn & Auto-WEKA)

 <p align="justify">
     The following repository contains an analysis of medical datasets using AUTO-WEKA and AUTO-SKLEARN.
-    At the moment, only AUTO-SKLEARN is used in the current version.
 The purpose of this study is to determine whether Auto-WEKA or Auto-Sklearn produces more accurate results while maintaining a reproducible model on medical datasets.
     <br /><br />
     The following sections will discuss the architecture of the project, how to run it, and provide some examples.
 </p>